acortes8/acortes8.github.io/_posts/2025-04-01-coursera-course.md

 date: 2025-04-01
 categories: [Miscellaneous]
 tags: [coursera, ruby, certificates]
+description: Someone told me that Coursera had a seven day free-trial, so I wanted to try it out.
 ---

 Someone told me that Coursera had a seven day free-trial, so I wanted to try it out.